TigrisCallidus/QCU/README.md

 ## Setup

-WINDOWS SETTUP (MacOS to follow)
+WINDOWS and MACOS SETTUP

 Download a local copy of this project to a folder which is in a not too long filepath.
 (Else it could cause problems with builds).

 In order to run QCU you need to first setup a python environment with qiskit installed.
 One way to do this is, is by using anaconda with the following commands

-conda create -n qiskitEnvironment python=3
+conda create -n qiskitEnvironment python=3.8

 conda activate qiskitEnvironment

 pip install qiskit

 For more info: https://qiskit.org/documentation/install.html